 In the unfortunate event that you are injured as a result of a Lilburn workplace accident or suffer an occupational illness, you are entitled to workers’ compensation benefits under Georgia law.
 However, employers and their insurance companies aren’t always comfortable paying out these benefits and may try to outrightly deny your claim or try to minimize the amount that they have to pay.

-At the Workers’ Compensation Lawyers Coalition, we believe in justice and we believe that you deserve every penny legally owed to you.
+At the Workers’ Compensation Lawyers Atlanta, we believe in justice and we believe that you deserve every penny legally owed to you.
 Our capable team of Lilburn workers’ compensation lawyers will help protect your rights and ensure that your Lilburn workers’ compensation dispute is resolved in your favor.

 Call us today at 470-518-5026 for a free case review and learn more about what your best options are.